whyvez/auth0-angular/README.md

 ### Examples

-There are three examples:
+The following [examples](examples) offer a good starting point for including Auth0 in your AngularJS application:

-* [widget](widget): a simple angular app doing auth with social and username/password using the Login Widget.
+ * [Custom Login](examples/custom-login): Custom login form that uses Auth0 to authenticate.
-* [custom-login](custom-login): same as the previous one but without using the widget, just a custom login form.
+ * [Custom Signup](examples/custom-signup): Custom signup plus extra fields added to the user profile on creation.
-* [custom-signup](custom-signup): custom signup plus extra fields added to the user profile on creation.
+ * [Widget](examples/widget): A simple angular app doing auth with social and username/password using the Login Widget.

-The server side is using node.js and you can run it with `npm install && node app.js`.
-It is pre-configured with a demo account with Amazon, Facebook, Google and username/password credentials.
+ * [API Authentication](examples/api-authentication): Call your protected API in the technology you want (Java, .NET, [Node.js](examples/api-authentication/nodejs) using Auth0 generated tokens.

 ![](https://dl.dropboxusercontent.com/u/21665105/angular.gif)